Its-Shiivam22/AWS-Three-Tier-Application-Deployment-Project/README.md

 | Authentication | Password-based |
 | Connectivity | App Tier only |

-> A Single-AZ database setup is used for this project because it fits the AWS Free Tier.
-In production, Multi-AZ database deployment is recommended for high availability.
+> A Single-AZ database setup is used for this project because it fits the AWS Free Tier Requirements.
+> In production, Multi-AZ database deployment is recommended for high availability.

 ---